What We Believe About Salvation–

 What We Believe About Communion–

-At CCF we believe communion is the time to remember the Lord’s death and resurrection, for self-examination and personal confession.
+We believe communion is the time to remember the Lord’s death and resurrection, for self-examination and personal confession.
 We do not believe communion serves as a means of forgiveness.
 Rather, communion is for those already forgiven, having put their trust in Jesus Christ as personal savior.
 (1 Corinthians 11:27-29)

 What We Believe About Baptism–